 - Kuma’s Corner: Are you into Black Sabbath, Iron Maiden, Led Zeppelin, or Metallica?
 Apparently, the owners of Kuma’s Corner enjoy their heavy metal because every burger and sandwich on the menu is named after well-known metal bands.
 My favorite burger is the “Slayer,” which sits on a bed of fries with cherry peppers, scallions, caramelized onions, Monterey Jack, chili, and “anger.”All metal aside, the food is outrageously tasty, which is probably why we had to wait more than two hours to be seated, or it could be because there are only 10 tables.
 Well, in Wrigleyville, there is nothing to worry about; check in at Kuma’s and visit a neighboring bar while you wait.
 We chose Reed’s Local—a dive bar with pinball, a jukebox, and local brews—that is only a short walk away.

 - Nhu Lan Bakery: If you eat at one of the haute, expensive restaurants mentioned above, you might want to try Nhu Lan’s Bakery for a few meals where you can pick up a delicious Vietnamese sandwich for $3-$5 – and if you buy five sandwiches during your stay in Chicago, you get one free.
-The Nhu Lan special is a subway sandwich with ham, headcheese, pate, and pork rolls on fresh baked demi baguettes for $3.50.
+The Nhu Lan special is a subway sandwich with ham, headcheese, pate, and pork rolls on freshly baked demi baguettes for $3.50.
 However, there are a few dozen other options, including plenty of vegetarian offerings like the perfectly delicious veggie lemongrass tofu and the veggie ginger tofu that is so full of flavor and texture that you will wonder if it is really plant-based.

 - Tac Quick: Tac Quick is a great place for a quick bite if you are heading to Wrigley Field for a ballgame, as it is a 10-minute walk from the park.
-For a place that sells Thai food at prices from $8-$12, you might be surprised by how busy it gets at night, which might call for a reservation to get a table.
-Tac Quick is a colorful spot with an energetic bar and a secret menu that we were keen to before we went.
+For a place that sells Thai food at prices from $10-$15, you might be surprised by how busy it gets at night, which might call for a reservation to get a table.
+Tac Quick is a colorful spot with an energetic bar and a secret menu that we were keen on before we went.
 While the main menu courses are made for a European palate, the authentic Thai food found on the secret menu is a bit more daring.
 If you are adventurous, try fermented pork and rice sausage, as well as less “sour” dishes that include yellow curry with squid and shrimp, and a bowl of thin rice noodles with fried pork skin, braised beef brisket, beef meatballs, and Chinese broccoli in a whiffy, oily broth.
-All of the dishes we tried were large on portions at under $10.
+All of the dishes we tried were large portion sizes at under $15.

 The Best Inexpensive Restaurant in Wicker Park